2020 award thresholds Distinction 29+, Merit 10+

 The Maclaurin Olympiad is a follow-on round to the Intermediate Mathematical Challenge.
 It is a 2-hour competition consisting of six problems requiring full written solutions.

 We invite around 600 qualifying students from the Intermediate Mathematical Challenge to take part in the Maclaurin Olympiad.
-Students who have missed the qualifying threshold for the competition may be entered into the competition at the discretion of their school.
+Students who have missed the qualifying score threshold for the competition, which varies from year to year, may be entered into the competition at the discretion of their school.